alexkuc/omnifocus-deadlines-script/README.md

 # README #

-This OmniFocus script exports flat list of active projects to OmniOutliner sorting them by due date
+This OmniFocus script exports flat list of active projects to OmniOutliner showing how many days left until due date

 ### How do I get set up? ###